-The Criterion Collection: The Tree of Life Blu-ray review
+The Tree of Life: Criterion Collection Blu-ray review

 Are you a fan of the cinema of Terrence Malick?
 You are?Then prepare to have your mind blown by this triumphant Criterion Collection release of Malick’s sublime, big budget art-house epic, The Tree of Life.
 At once vast and sprawling, exploring the most profound questions of our existence, it is also intimate to the minutest detail in its portrayal of growing up in 1950s suburbia.
 One of the most ambitious and impressionistic films of the last twenty years, it is a piece of pure cinematic poetry.

 There’s no real plot to speak of in The Tree of Life.
 What happens in the film is more a reflection of family, grief, and faith, seen through the prism of a family living in the suburbs of Texas.
 Jessica Chastain and Brad Pitt are a married couple raising their three sons.
 She is a gentle, compassionate, and loving person, whereas he is bitter, distant, and angry.
 The death of one of their children is a catalyst for everything else that follows.
 Which is essentially a dizzying mosaic of memory, emotion, beautiful music, and divine imagery.